fhir-fli/cql-translation-service/README.md

     java -jar target/cqlTranslationServer-2.0.0.jar

-_NOTE: The cqlTranslationServer jar assumes that all dependency jars are located in a `lib` directory relative to the jar's location.
-If you move the jar from the `target` directory, you will need to move the `target/lib` directory as well.
+_NOTE: The cqlTranslationServer jar assumes that all dependency jars are located in a `libs` directory relative to the jar's location.
+If you move the jar from the `target` directory, you will need to move the `target/libs` directory as well.
 This project no longer produces an "uber-jar", as the CQL-to-ELM classes do not function properly when repackaged into a single jar file._

 ## Version Table